 It may take months or years for the savings from refinancing to cover the costs of refinancing.
-You’ll want to see how long it takes to break even before you refinance.
+You’ll want to see how long it takes to break even before you refi.

 “You need to look at the whole picture if you are refinancing your home,” says Greg Iverson, senior mortgage broker at F&B Financial Group in St. Louis.

 Refinancing a mortgage can solve many problems.
-Some include reducing your monthly housing cost, accelerating your mortgage payoff, providing cash for other needs, removing former partners from the property title, and dropping mortgage insurance.
+Some include lower monthly mortgage payments, accelerating repayment of your mortgage balance, cashing out home equity for other needs, removing former partners from the property title, and dropping mortgage insurance.

 In markets where homes have appreciated a lot, homeowners could refinance to take cash out for home improvements,” says Iverson.

-One of the most popular reasons for refinancing is the opportunity to drop your interest rate.
+One of the most popular reasons for refinancing is the opportunity to lower your mortgage interest rate.
 You may be able to do it by refinancing to a different loan, for example, exchanging an adjustable-rate mortgage with a fixed-rate loan, or a 30-year loan term into a 15-year term product.

-Some refinance their homes to get a shorter term for their mortgage.
+Some borrowers refinance their current homes to get a shorter term for their mortgage loan.
 They may have been paying on a 30-year loan but want to get done quicker, and rates for shorter terms are significantly lower.

-“Sometimes, their income has increased, and they want to pay more per month to get done quicker paying off the house,” he adds.
+“Sometimes, their income has increased, and they want to increase their monthly payments to get done quicker paying off the house,” he adds.

 When interest rates are on the rise, homeowners with ARMs get nervous.
 If your interest rate can increase, and you plan to keep your home more than a couple of years, consider refinancing.

-Mortgage insurance drops automatically once you pay down your loan to 78 percent of the purchase price.
-However, if your property appreciates in value, you can drop MI sooner by refinancing.
+Private mortgage insurance (PMI) drops automatically once you pay down your loan to 78% of the purchase price.
+However, if your property appreciates in value, you can drop PMI sooner by refinancing into a new loan.

-If you have a 30-year FHA home loan which closed in 2013 or later, you don’t get to drop mortgage insurance no matter what your loan-to-value (LTV) is. the only way to avoid that expensive coverage is to refinance.
+If you have a 30-year FHA mortgage that closed in 2013 or later, you don’t get to drop mortgage insurance no matter what your loan-to-value (LTV) is.
+The only way to avoid that expensive coverage is to refinance.

 In mortgage lending, “conventional” simply means, “not government-backed.”
 That’s it.
 Conventional loans can refer to any program that is not FHA, VA or USDA.

-If you choose one of these and don’t have 20 percent down or equity in your house, you usually pay private mortgage insurance premiums.
+If you choose one of these and don’t have a 20% down payment or equity in your house, you usually pay private mortgage insurance premiums.

-Conventional loans are usually less costly than government loans if you have very good credit, are making a large down payment or don’t require mortgage insurance.
+Conventional loans are usually less costly than government loans if you have good credit or don’t require mortgage insurance.

-You can refinance from an FHA loan to a new FHA loan without getting an appraisal and without income verification or minimum credit scores.
+You can refinance from an FHA loan into a new FHA loan without getting an appraisal and without income verification, or minimum credit scores.
 FHA also offers a cash-out refinance and a 203(k) remodeling loan.

 The VA also offers a streamline refinance called the Interest Rate Reduction Refinance Loan, or IRRRL.
-Like FHA’s version, lenders require no appraisal or income verification, and there is no minimum FICO score.
+Like FHA’s version, mortgage lenders require no appraisal or income verification, and there is no minimum FICO score.
 Although many lenders will have their own in-house credit score minimums.